shagabutdinov/sublime-enhanced/readme.md

 [readme-usage.md](https://github.com/shagabutdinov/sublime-enhanced/blob/master/readme-usage.md),
 and [readme-keymap.md](https://github.com/shagabutdinov/sublime-enhanced/blob/master/readme-keymap.md)
 before full installation.
-Sublime-enhanced has a lot of unobviuos behavior and keyboard shortcuts that replace default sublime's behavior.
-This information are partially covered by this files.
+Sublime-enhanced has a lot of unobviuos behavior and keyboard shortcuts that replace default sublime's behavior which is partially covered by these files.

 ### Please, donate!